Aiven-Open/klaw-docs/docs/HowTo/kafka-cluster-migration/sync-topics-to-cluster.md

-# Synchronize Topics to cluster
+# Synchronize topics to cluster

 To synchronize topics from Klaw to an Apache Kafka cluster, follow the below steps, which involve displaying the topics in Klaw and creating